Smart Anti-Airfield Weapon: Development and trials

 In September 2013, the SAAW project was sanctioned by the Indian Government for ₹56.58 crore.
-The project finds mention in a written note submitted by the Ministry of Defence (MoD) to the Standing Committee on Defence, in a report on 'Demands for Grants' to be provided in 2014–15 to the Ordnance Factories Board and the DRDO.
-It is also listed in the list of current programmes of the Mission and Combat System R&D Center (MCSRDC) of Hindustan Aeronautics Limited (HAL).
+The project finds mention in a written note submitted by the Ministry of Defence to the Standing Committee on Defence, in a report on 'Demands for Grants' to be provided in 2014–15 to the Ordnance Factories Board and the DRDO.
+It is also listed in the list of current programmes of the Mission and Combat System R&D Center of Hindustan Aeronautics Limited.

-Trials for the wing functioning of the weapon were successfully conducted in late 2015 at the Rail Track Rocket Sled (RTRS) facility located at the Terminal Ballistics Research Laboratory (TBRL), Ramgarh, Haryana.
+Trials for the wing functioning of the weapon were successfully conducted in late 2015 at the Rail Track Rocket Sled facility located at the Terminal Ballistics Research Laboratory.

 According to plans, the weapon was to be tested by the beginning of May 2016 in Jaisalmer.
 However, owing to technical reasons, the test had to be aborted twice.
-The weapon was finally tested at the end of the first week of May 2016 by the Aircraft and Systems Testing Establishment (ASTE) of the IAF from a Jaguar DARIN II aircraft in Bengaluru, and the test was successful.
+The weapon was finally tested at the end of the first week of May 2016 by the Aircraft and Systems Testing Establishment of the IAF from a Jaguar DARIN II aircraft in Bengaluru, and the test was successful.

-A second test of the weapon was successfully conducted on 24 December 2016 by the DRDO from a Su-30MKI aircraft at the Integrated Test Range (ITR) at Chandipur, Odisha.
+A second test of the weapon was successfully conducted on 24 December 2016 by the DRDO from a Su-30MKI aircraft at the Integrated Test Range.
 It included captive flight and release tests which were tracked by radar and telemetry ground stations at the ITR throughout the flight duration.

-On 3 November 2017, a series of three tests were successfully conducted from an Indian Air Force aircraft at the ITR at Chandipur, Odisha.
+On 3 November 2017, a series of three tests were successfully conducted from an Indian Air Force aircraft at the ITR.
 The bomb, upon release from the aircraft, was guided by an on-board precision navigation system and reached the targets at a range of more than 70 kilometers with high accuracy.
 According to a statement by the MoD, the tests were conducted with different release conditions and ranges.
 The statement also cited DRDO chief S. Christopher as saying that the weapon will soon be inducted into service.

-On 19 August 2018, the MoD announced through a press release that a total of three tests were successfully conducted from a Jaguar aircraft between 16 and 18 August 2018 at the Chandan range in Pokhran, Rajasthan, thus bringing the total number of tests to eight.
+On 19 August 2018, the MoD announced through a press release that a total of three tests were successfully conducted from a Jaguar aircraft between 16 and 18 August 2018 at the Chandan range in Pokhran, thus bringing the total number of tests to eight.
 During the tests, the SAAW, fitted with a live warhead, destroyed the intended targets with high precision.
 The press statement further said that all the mission objectives were achieved, adding that the tests were witnessed by senior officials from the DRDO, HAL and the IAF.

 On 21 January 2021, India successfully test fired SAAW from the Hawk-i aircraft off the coast of Odisha.
-On 28 October 2021, IAF tested SAAW at Pokhran range from Su-30MKI in dual rack pylon configuration.

-On 3rd November 2021, DRDO and IAF tested SAAW with electro optical seeker, first of its class in India.
+On 28 October 2021, IAF tested SAAW guided by GNSS at Pokhran range from Su-30MKI in dual rack pylon configuration.
+On 3 November 2021, DRDO and IAF tested SAAW.
+It was equipped with electro-optical seeker and imaging infrared, first of its class in India.
+The recent tests were carried out from a newly designed launcher.